We are reviewing the amounts electricity retailers must pay solar customers for the power they send into the grid.

 How we calculate the minimum feed-in tariffs

-Legislation controls how we regulate the minimum feed-in tariffs.
+Legislation controls how we regulate the minimum feed-in tariff.
 The costs we must include are set out in the Electricity Industry Act 2000.
 By no later than 28 February each year, we must set the minimum feed-in tariffs to apply for the next financial year.

 We calculate the minimum feed-in tariff by forecasting the wholesale price of electricity for the year ahead.
 This has the following affect on the minimum feed-in tariffs: